 Vessel Operating Expenses.
-Vessel operating expenses were \$15.4 million for the year ended December 31, 2022 compared to \$165.4 million for the year ended December 31, 2021.
-The decrease was primarily due to a reduction of \$1.3 million due to the sale of eight tankers during 2021 and the first three quarters of 2022, a reduction of \$1.5 million due to lower crewing-related costs and the timing of repair and maintenance activities, as well as a reduction of \$1.3 million due to lower expenditures related to ship management in 2022, partially offset by an increase of \$0.8 million due to a higher volume of STS support service activities in 2022.
+Vessel operating expenses were \$149.0 million for the year ended December 31, 2023 compared to \$150.4 million for the year ended December 31, 2022.
+The net decrease was primarily due to a decrease of \$4.1 million resulting from the sale of three Aframax / LR2 tankers and one Suezmax tanker at various times during the first three quarters of 2022, as well as a decrease of \$1.1 million resulting from lower crewing-related expenditures in 2023, partially offset by an increase of \$2.3 million related to higher repair and maintenance costs on certain tankers, an increase of \$0.7 million related to higher expenditures for ship management, as well as an increase of \$0.7 million resulting from a higher volume of STS support service activities in 2023.

 Time-charter Hire Expenses.
-Time-charter hire expenses were \$27.4 million for the year ended December 31, 2022 compared to \$13.8 million for the year ended December 31, 2021.
-The increase was primarily due to an increase of \$13.1 million related to the deliveries of three Aframax / LR2 chartered-in tankers and one Suezmax chartered-in tanker during the second half of 2021 and the second half of 2022, as well as an increase of \$1.7 million resulting from a lower expense in the prior year due to the impairment of an operating lease right-of-use asset related to one chartered-in vessel during 2021, partially offset by a decrease of \$0.8 million due to the redeliveries of two Aframax / LR2 chartered-in tankers to their owners during the first quarter of 2021.
+Time-charter hire expenses were \$70.8 million for the year ended December 31, 2023 compared to \$27.4 million for the year ended December 31, 2022.
+The net increase was primarily due to an increase of \$43.6 million resulting from the addition of four Aframax / LR2 chartered-in tankers and one Suezmax chartered-in tanker that were delivered to us at various times between the third quarter of 2022 and the first quarter of 2023, as well as an increase of \$1.3 million resulting from an increase in daily hire rates for two Aframax / LR2 tankers after extending their chartered-in contracts during the first three quarters of 2023, partially offset by a decrease of \$1.1 million resulting from fewer hire days for a chartered-in tanker due to its dry dock during 2023.

 Depreciation and Amortization.
-Depreciation and amortization was \$99.0 million for the year ended December 31, 2022 compared to \$106.1 million for the year ended December 31, 2021.
-The decrease was primarily due to a decrease of \$7.9 million due to the sale of eight tankers during 2021 and the first three quarters of 2022, as well as a decrease of \$2.4 million resulting from the impairments of seven tankers during the first half of
+Depreciation and amortization was \$97.6 million for the year ended December 31, 2023 compared to \$99.0 million for the year ended December 31, 2022.
+The decrease was primarily due to the sale of three Aframax / LR2 tankers and one Suezmax tanker during first three quarters of 2022.